 3. Goldenrod (Solidago canadensis)

-There are more than 100 species of goldenrod across the U.S. The most common species sought for medicinal purposes is Solidago canadensis, though other species can be substituted.
+There are more than 100 species of goldenrod across the U.S. The most common species sought for medicinal purposes is Solidago canadensis, though the roots of other species can be substituted.
 Contrary to popular belief, goldenrod is probably not the cause of your hay fever.
 While the flowers and leaves are most commonly collected in fall, its root shouldn’t be overlooked during this time either.

 - How to Spot It: Goldenrod’s signature golden triangular panicle blossoms begin sweeping across the landscape between July and September.
 The leaves are lance shaped and toothed, and the stems are hairy at the top and smooth at the base.